the-turing-way/the-turing-way/book/website/communication/binder.md

 The `postBuild` file is used to execute commands when the files to produce the Binder are being generated.
 In this case, it can be used to download your data into the files used to launch the binder.
+The `postBuild` file is run after the environment has been installed, but before the Docker image has completed building.
+This means that your data is only downloaded when your Binder is _built_, **not** every time it is _launched_.

 (binder-data-large)=
 ### Large Public Files